afronski/localhost-with-chef-solo/README.md

 Customized scripts for provisioning my local development environment with use of Chef-Solo.

-TODO
+TODO and Requirements
 ====

-- Change installation process (Cinnarch => pure Arch Linux).
+- Installation from pure Arch Linux to fully working desktop environment.
-- Update packages list.
+- Use newest list of packages.
-- Add recipes for restoring etc and home files.
+- Backuping scripts for `/home`, `/etc` and `/usr/local` things.
-- Separate laptop and stationary things.
+- Prepare laptop only settings and adjustments.
+- Restoring previously backuped things.